Believe women

-According to The Atlantic, the adoption of a rule in Britain according to which law enforcement should believe reports of sexual assault and consider complainants to be victims led to improper police investigation of claims and the overlooking of contradicting evidence, resulting in the collapse of prosecutions and false accusations against the accused.

 Criticisms and "Believe all women"

-The slogan has been criticized for encouraging a presumption of guilt.
-Michelle Malkin, writing for The Daily Signal, suggests that it is a form of virtue signalling.
 Rebecca Traister, writing for The Cut, calls the phrase "compelling but flawed": it is often recast as "believe all women", and used as a "deeply problematic" and "clumsy imperative" that has "enfeebled the far more important argument that we should encourage them to speak more, and listen to them more seriously when they talk".

 "Believe all women" is a controversial alternative phrasing of the expression.
 Monica Hesse writing for The Washington Post argues that the slogan has always been "believe women", and that the "believe all women" variant is "a bit of grammatical gaslighting", a straw man invented by critics so that it could be attacked, and that this alternative slogan, in contrast with "believe women", "is rigid, sweeping, and leaves little room for nuance".
-However, Robby Soave writing for Reason disagreed with this interpretation, arguing that "#MeToo advocates demanded a presumption of belief for every individual who claims to be a sexual misconduct victim: i.e., believe all women", noting that Susan Faludi of The New York Times admitted to having "encountered some feminists who seemed genuinely to subscribe to the more extreme interpretation of the hashtag."
+Libertarian journalist Robby Soave writing for Reason disagreed with this interpretation, arguing that "#MeToo advocates demanded a presumption of belief for every individual who claims to be a sexual misconduct victim: i.e., believe all women".
+He noted that Susan Faludi of The New York Times admitted to having "encountered some feminists who seemed genuinely to subscribe to the more extreme interpretation of the hashtag."

+General criticisms

+Using the recast "all women" variant of the slogan, Megan McArdle, a writer self-described as "right-leaning libertarian", suggested in a 2017 Bloomberg opinion column that the trend led to outcomes for those accused of sexual misconduct of the "economic death penalty" – termination of employment and effective blacklisting from their field – in incidents which McArdle viewed as not clearly established, or as involving less serious behaviors.

+According to The Atlantic, the adoption of a rule in Britain, according to which police should believe reports of sexual assault and consider complainants to be victims, led to improper police investigation of claims and the overlooking of contradictory evidence, resulting in the collapse of prosecutions.

+No Place in a Criminal Trial

+In the latest acquittal of 5 Hockey Canada players, justice Maria Carroccia ruled that: